ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 in every respect, been as pleasing as when we were in Derbyshire.
 His understanding and opinions all please me; he wants nothing but a little more liveliness, and that, if he marry prudently, his wife may teach him.
-I thought him very sly;--he hardly ever mentioned your name.
+I thought him very sly; -- he hardly ever mentioned your name.
 But slyness seems the fashion.

 "Pray forgive me if I have been very presuming, or at least do not